 If you’re looking for an alternative to raw food, you may opt for Addiction Outback Kangaroo Feast.
 This grain-free recipe is made with lean wild kangaroo meat and pectin-rich apples, papayas, and spinach that boost immunity and promote healthy skin and coat.

 These are both limited ingredient, hypoallergenic, free from common allergens, and enriched with taurine for heart health and Chelated Minerals that help your dog absorb all the nutrients.

 Limited ingredient diets have been proven to be healthier for dogs – especially those with sensitivities because they’re free from harmful fillers, artificial ingredients, and artificial coloring.
 It also makes it easier for veterinarians to find out the root cause of a dog’s allergies.

 These wild kangaroo variants are not just healthy but are also definitely palatable to a dog’s discerning taste.
 The gamey and exquisite flavor of kangaroo would be difficult for your dog to resist.

 And they’re about to get even better.
 Addiction Foods is launching a new formulation of Addiction Wild Kangaroo and Apples housed in a brand-spanking new packaging.
 What’s new?
-It’s now enriched with coconut oil which is good for dogs’ skin and coat and free from fillers like potatoes which is linked to canine dilated cardiomyopathy (DCM).
+It’s now enriched with coconut oil which is good for dogs’ skin and coat and free from potatoes.

 But remember: as with any diet transition, slowly introduce any new dog food to your dog’s diet.
 For extra sensitive dogs, it’s recommended to consult your vet first before changing their diet or transitioning to a new dog food.